 Fact #3.
 Glucosamine Does Not Re-grow Cartilage?

 Fact # 4.
-They are not Better Together
+They Are Not Better Together

 Most products combine glucosamine with chondroitin sulfate.
 But nobody is really sure if this combination is superior to glucosamine sulfate alone.
 I have not seen a definitive study proving that this combination is more effective.
-Here is a recent study that showed the combination of glucosamine HCL and chondroitin didn't work.
+Here is a study that showed the combination of glucosamine HCL and chondroitin didn't work.

 Also, some research links Chondroitin sulfate to prostate cancer.